 United Pipeline Systems developed the Tite Liner® system in 1985.
 Since then, over 9,000 miles (14,400 km) of pipelines have been lined on six continents have been protected with our internal pipe lining system.

-The Tite Liner® system begins as a high-density polyethylene (HDPE) pipe liner that has a larger outside diameter than the inside diameter of the steel pipe it protects.
+The Tite Liner® system begins as a thermoplastic pipe liner that has a larger outside diameter than the inside diameter of the steel pipe it protects.
 In new construction, the steel pipeline is cut into sections that allow for the insertion of the pipe lining system.
 Depending on diameter, bends, terrain and condition of the steel, the maximum section length (pull length) can be up to a mile (1,600m).

 A wire line cable is sent through a section of pipeline and is then attached to the liner pipe.
 The wire line pulls the internal pipe lining system through the roller reduction box which is positioned at the insertion end of the pipeline section.
 The liner pipe is compressed radially as it passes through the roller reduction box.
 This temporary reduction provides sufficient clearance between the steel pipe and the liner pipe to allow insertion.